 Microsoft CEO: Women don't need to ask for raise

-Nadella spoke Thursday at an event for women in computing held in Arizona.
+Nadella spoke Thursday at an event for women in computing held in Phoenix.
 He was asked to give his advice to women who are uncomfortable requesting a raise.

-Nadella was interviewed by Maria Klawe, the president of Harvey Mudd College and a Microsoft director.
-She told him she disagrees, drawing cheers from the audience.
+His interviewer, Maria Klawe, the president of Harvey Mudd College and a Microsoft director, told him she disagrees, drawing cheers from the audience.
 She suggested women do their homework on salary information and first practice asking with people they trust.